scottaxcell/cs455-assignment1/README.txt

  - RoutingCache.java : responsible for calculating the shortest paths in the overlay using Dijkstra's algorithm

 Notes for TA:
-The registry and nodes within the overlay should function as expected (fingers crossed).
+The Registry server and MessagingNodes within the overlay should function as spec'd in the assignment (fingers crossed).

+I've included a machine_list file with 10 machine names and a start.sh that I've had success with.
+I've included these just in case my program hits any issues using your test scripts.
+The files assume you're running from the phoenix machine.
+To run your tests using these files, do the following;

+Run the Registry:
+$ cd build/classes/java/main
+$ java cs455.overlay.node.Registry 50701

+Run the MessagingNodes:
+$ ./start.sh